gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 commonName_max                  = 64
 ```

-This file does remove some of the fields that you normally would see like the State and Email.
+This file does remove some of the fields that you normally see like the State and Email.

 See the following [https://github.com/jetstack/cert-manager/issues/279](https://github.com/jetstack/cert-manager/issues/279) github issue, it will expand other ways around this as well.